dime-coin/android-wallet/DRAFT.recover.md

 ### Android Device

 On your Android device, go to Settings > Developer Options and enable "USB debugging".
-On most recent devices you will need to first go to Settings > About and tap on the devices "Build number" multiple times until you see the "You are now a developer" message.
+On most recent devices you will need to first go to Settings > About and tap on the device's "Build number" multiple times until you see the "You are now a developer" message.

 ## LOCATING THE BACKUP FILES